Searching ...

 Water utilities are managed by the Southwest Florida Water Management District, known as “Swiftmud” or SWFMD.
 You can use Tampa’s portal to activate your utilities.
 If you have a lawn, be aware there are watering restrictions.

 Anyone moving to Hillsborough County should check if they’ll live in a flood zone.
-This could impact your insurance rates and is just good to know should major storms be heading your way.
+This could impact your homeowners insurance premiums and is just good to know should major storms head your way.

 With so many housing options and a strong job market, Tampa is truly an attractive destination for those looking to relocate.
 Explore the city’s vast neighborhood and lifestyle options with a local real estate agent who has deep knowledge of each area’s advantages.